-Figure 1: Economic capital commitment by risk categories and business divisions
+Figure 1: Economic capital commitment by risk categories and business units

 The Board of Management bears overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
-The Risk Controlling business unit acts independently of all front offices in organisational terms, in accordance with the Minimum Requirements for Risk Management (MaRisk) for banks and financial services institutions, and ensures the constant and timely flow of information to the Bank's Board of Management and Advisory Board in close collaboration with other organisational units.
+The Risk Controlling business unit acts independently of all front offices in organisational terms, in accordance with MaRisk, and ensures the constant and timely flow of information to the Bank's Board of Management, the audit committee and Advisory Board in close collaboration with other organisational units.
 Risk Controlling is responsible for developing and overseeing the systems used in overall bank and risk management.
-Controlling and Accounting/Reporting functions, as well as the Data Protection and Information Security Management units, are integrated into the Risk Controlling unit.
-In particular, by interlinking key performance indicators (KPI) from Controlling/Accounting with the risk indicators, an overall Bank perspective for the valuation of risks is achieved.
-This can be made available in the ICAAP and the risk inventory of the Board of Management, for example.
-The unit carries out a risk inventory at regular intervals and compares the risk amounts of the various risk types with the available risk coverage potential.
+It carries out a comprehensive risk inventory at regular intervals and compares the amounts of the various risk types with the available risk cover.
 As part of the risk management processes, it is ensured that excessive risk concentrations exist neither within the various risk categories, nor across the risk types, in line with the strategy.

 In its risk management, Berenberg uses the proven model of three lines of defence.
-In the first line of defence, the operational managers in the Bank's various units are risk owners with responsibility and accountability for assessing, managing and mitigating risks.
+In the first line of defence, the operational managers in the Bank's various units are risk owners with responsibility and accountability for assessing, managing and mitigating risk.
 This includes the implementation and monitoring of organisational hedging measures, as well as control activities anchored in the processes.

-In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Board of Management of the Bank.
+In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Bank's Board of Management.